ilyaskurikhin/docassemble-easyciation/docassemble/easyciation/data/templates/statutes.md

 Art.
 14 **Composition**

 1. The Committee is the governing body of the Association.
 It shall be composed of at least a President and a Treasurer.
-2. The Committee is composed of a minimum of ${ minimum_number } and a maximum of ${ maximum_number } natural persons elected by the General Assembly, including at least a President and a Treasurer.
+2. The Committee is composed of a minimum of ${ association.committee_minimum_number } and a maximum of ${ association.committee_maximum_number } natural persons elected by the General Assembly, including at least a President and a Treasurer.
 3. At least one member of the Committee, with power of signature, shall reside in Switzerland.
 4. The duration of their mandate is of one-year renewable.
 5. For each position, the candidate who obtains the greatest number of valid votes cast shall be elected.
 In the event of a tie, a second round shall be held to decide between the candidates.